Talent@Iowa began as a cross-campus initiative to streamline human resources operations and improve recruitment and retention of world-class talent.

 For 2018, much of the focus has shifted to talent acquisition strategy and systems.
 To learn more, visit the Talent Acquisition@Iowa website.

 The Talent@Iowa project is expected to continue through fiscal year 2019.
-See the timeline for anticipated milestones.

 More than 120 UI staff and faculty—including 40 percent of the university’s HR workforce—are playing active parts in Talent@Iowa implementation.
 Their roles include:

 - Co-chairs provide direction, facilitate discussions, and implement recommendations

 - Advisory groups share campus input and feedback with technical teams

 - Technical teams analyze data, make recommendations, implement solutions, and evaluate results

 - Governance Council Executive Committee members coordinate overall implementation